Botomir/Botomir/.github/ISSUE_TEMPLATE/command_proposal.md

 ---
 name: Command Proposal
 about: Propose a new command to be added to Botomir
-title: Command Proposal: <name of new command>
+title: Command Proposal - <name of new command>
-labels: command proposal, enhancement
+labels: command-proposal
 ---

 Include the following information in your issue: